Micah-Ribbens/Pong-Reloaded/README.md

 could randomly break.

 # Bug Fixes 11/27/2023
-I did multiple things in order to get this project back into a working condition:
 - Changed most of the collision code to a simpler collision system that I have thoroughly tested.
 This collision code was my original collisions system before I transitioned to the more complex one.
 I decided to go back to the simpler one because it worked better and was less buggy.